-Podio is a favorite cloud-based project management tool that was founded in 2009 and has quickly claimed its place as one of the best project management software available for small businesses and startups.
+Podio is a favorite cloud-based project management tool founded in 2009 and has quickly claimed its place as one of the best project management software available for small businesses and startups.

-Podio is currently used by more than 500,000 teams, businesses, and organizations of all shapes and sizes all over the globe, and those include some industry giants such as Volvo and Sony.
+Podio is currently used by more than 500,000 teams, businesses, and organizations of all shapes and sizes worldwide, including some industry giants such as Volvo and Sony.

 The Workflow hierarchy of Podio is made of Organization, Workspaces, Apps, and Items.

 Organizations: The Company’s network that connects all its employees and contains all the Workspaces